 Mortgage Type Consider this option if Key benefits Fixed Rate You want to know exactly what your interest rate and mortgage payment will be over the term of your mortgage.
 Your rate and payment amount is fixed for the term of your mortgage.
 Typical prepayment charges to payout prior to the end of the term would be the greater of 3 months interest or Interest Rate Differential.
 (Refer to the section "How to Calculate Your Prepayment Charge" on the Page 2 or more details) Variable Rate You're comfortable with fluctuations in your interest rate and mortgage payment.
 (If necessary, you may be able to lock-in to a longer fixed rate closed term product, with no prepayment charge.)
 The rate of interest fluctuates when Scotiabank Prime Rate 1 changes.
 If paying out the mortgage before the end of the term, typically a 3 months' interest prepayment charge calculated using the current interest rate on the mortgage, or cap rate if there is one, will apply.
 Closed Term You don't anticipate needing to make any changes to your mortgage before the end of the term.
 A closed mortgage does not provide for payout before maturity.
 A lender may permit payout under certain circumstances but will levy a prepayment charge for doing so.
 Usually closed terms will offer lower rates than the comparable open terms.
 Open Term You anticipate having to payout the mortgage before the end of its term.
-An open mortgage permits prepayment/repayment at any time without a prepayment charge but an administration fee may apply if you prepay your entire mortgage within the first year of the term.
-Short Term You have plans to change your mortgage within the next couple of years.
-At the end of the term, you can prepay/payout without having to pay a prepayment charge.
+If you prepay your entire mortgage within the first year from the date when your mortgage was first entered into with us, you will be charged an administration fee of \$200.
+After the first year, you can prepay some or the entire principal amount owing without an administration fee or any prepayment charges.
+Short Term You have plans to change your mortgage within the next couple At the end of the term, you can prepay/payout without having to pay a prepayment charge.
 Short term mortgages include 6 months, 1 year open or closed terms and 2 year closed terms.
 Long Term You don't anticipate making any changes to your mortgage for a few years.
 A longer term offers a consistent rate and payment for the entire term.
-This can be beneficial when planning your budge for the next few years.
+This can be beneficial when planning your budget for the next few years.
 Long term mortgages include 3 to 5 years, 7 years, and 10 year closed terms.